Nike’s exit shows just how far downtown Seattle is from a comeback

-Just before noon Friday, a crowd gathered quietly on the corner of Sixth Avenue and Pike Street, waiting to pay their last respects to the downtown Seattle Nike Store before it closed for good.
+Just before noon Friday, a crowd gathered quietly on the corner of Sixth Avenue and Pike Street, waiting to pay their last respects to the downtown Seattle Nike store before it closed for good.

 “I’m heartbroken,” said Richard Green, who had come up from Tacoma and who, despite being entirely outfitted in Nike (including, he attested, underwear and socks), was nowhere near done with the brand.
 “I had big plans for this year,” he continued, nodding through the glass at the racks of shoes and other merch.